BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 17
 - Good chapter.
 I think it might have been good to have the dad say something like - 'if business fails to pick up soon we will all be heading back to England.'
 ### Chapter 18
+- I have noticed that you often use 'said' when asking questions in dialogue.
+This should be